kimmy-sil/Python-beginning-practice/README.md

 Good thing is that I finished my visa applicaion and started writing, phew!

-I have already drated the intro, data, methods of my paper, but I found the data i use had a little problem and needed revision.
+I have already drafted the intro, data, methods of my paper, but I found the data i use had a little problem and needed revision.

 + Revise data, find out more about DTM and how to plot, finish the results and send them to Prof before next Monday.